OperationSpark/first-website/README.md

     C) Select the Public radio button to allow anyone to see this repository (See C).

-    D) Check the "Initialize this repository with a README" box
+    D) Check the "Initialize this repository with a README" box (See D).

     E) Click the "Add .gitignore" button, and select "Yeoman" from the dropdown.
-(We won't be using Yeoman, yet...)
+Here, we're just selecting Yeoman because it gives us some default ignore patterns... we'll explain later (See E).

-    F) Click "Create Repository".
+    F) Click "Create Repository" (See F).

     <img src="https://raw.githubusercontent.com/OperationSpark/first-website/master/img/create-repo.png">